oiproks/BingPaper/README.md

 - Automatically saves the used wallpapers locally
 - Browse previously used images and set them as wallpapers
 - Shows the Bing image informations
+- All the thumbnails provide an enlarged preview

 ## Download BingPaper